hiroshimamiya/EPIB685/README.md

 ## Course description
 This course is intended to build the foundational knowledge in epidemiologic approaches to investigate the population distribution and etiologic association of environmental risk factors on health, with a focus on research design and critical appraisal.

 Methods of instruction will feature lectures, student-led presentations, and an interactive lab session.
-The focus will be on the understanding of modern epidemiological research that allows interpreting findings in environmental public health research.
+The focus will be on the understanding and critical appraisal of modern epidemiological research.

 ## Learning Objectives
 The primary outcome is to appreciate and interpret environmental epidemiological study designs and research methods.
-By the end of the course, students should be able to read a published paper in environmental epidemiology and to appreciate the methods and interpret the findings, from a population health and policy intervention perspective.
+By the end of the course, students should be able to read a published paper in environmental epidemiology and to appreciate the methods and interpret the findings from a population health perspective.

 Specific learning objectives are:
 - To understand the design and interpretation of the main study designs in environmental epidemiology: cohort, case-control, and cross-sectional studies.
-- To understand threads to the validity of population health research: bias and confounding
+- To understand threats to the validity of population health research: bias and confounding
 - To construct an appropriate epidemiologic research question and devise an appropriate study design using available data.
-- To understand essential concepts in quantitative reasoning and causal inference.
+- To understand essential concepts in quantitative reasoning, causal inference and measurement error.
-- To Effectively communicate policy-relevant public health evidence, both orally and in writing.
+- To Effectively communicate research design and findings, both orally and in writing.
 - To gain hands-on skills to map the geospatial distribution of environmental risk factors.
-- Time permitting, a sample of advanced research methods will be covered, including exposure mixture analysis, time-series analysis, geospatial analysis and disease mapping, and location tracking.
+- Time permitting, a sample of advanced research methods will be covered, including exposure mixture analysis, geospatial analysis and Bayesian disease mapping, and Global Positioning Systems (GPS).

 ## Course time and location
 Friday 9:35AM-12:35PM EST, interrupted by a 10-15 minutes break.
-All teaching is in-person (subject to COVID-related regulations), and lectures will be recorded by ZOOM.
+All teaching is in-person (subject to COVID-related regulations), and lectures will be recorded by Zoom.

-2001 McGill College 1140
+2001 McGill College Rm 1140

-Please arrive to class on time.
-Chronically arriving late or leaving class early will disrupt the learning of peer students.

 ## Office ours
 After the class or by appointment.
 Please email the instructor or TA.